 Capital expenditure from GAG relates to capitalised expenditure allocated to the GAG within this grant's terms.
-The transfer to restricted funds is the schools contribution to the windows and roof projects which was not required at the end of the project.

 The Local Authority income relates to funding from Leicestershire County Council for capital building works on joining two buildings at Wigston Academy and a Local Authority donation for refurbishment works carried out in classrooms at Wigston College and the transfer of the lease of 121 years for Abington House, a building owned by the Local Authority which is on the school campus.
 The closing balance relates to the net book value of these assets.